ChenghaoDing90/Hadoop/RecommendSystem/README.md

 * How to define similarity between two movies
     * If one user rated two movies, these two are related

-* co-occurrence matrix:
+* Co-Occurrence matrix:
-    * A co-occurrence matrix is a matrix that is defined over an image to be the distribution of co-occurring pixel values (grayscale values, or colors) at agiven offset.
+    * A co-occurrence matrix is a matrix that is defined over an image to be the distribution of co-occurring pixel values (grayscale values, or colors) at a given offset.

 <p align="center">